Google Personalized Search: Reception

 Several concerns have been brought up regarding the feature.
 It decreases the likelihood of finding new information, since it biases search results towards what the user has already found.
 It also introduces some privacy problems, since a user may not be aware that their search results are personalized for them, and it affects the search results of other people who use the same computer (unless they are logged in as a different user).
 The feature also has profound effects on the search engine optimization (SEO) industry, since search results are not ranked the same way for every user – thus making it more difficult to identify the effects of SEO efforts.
 Personalization makes search experience inconsistent for different users requiring the SEO industry to be aware of both personalized and non-personalized search results to get an increase in ranking.

 Personalized search suffers from creating an abundance of background noise to search results.
 This can be seen as the carry-over effect where one search is performed followed by a subsequent search.
 The second search is influenced by the first search if a timeout period is not set at a high enough threshold.
 An example of the negative effects of the carry-over effect is a search for a store in Hawaii could carry-over the results of a previous, failed search that showed the same store in California, creating noise.

 However, in recent years new research had stated that search engines do not create the kind of filter bubbles previously thought.
 In a study of the political impact of search engines in seven countries carried out at Michigan State University, researchers discovered that search engines were a complement to other news sources that people already used.
-Users checked out an average of 4.5 news sources across various media to obtain an understanding, and those with a specific interest in politics checked even more.
+Users checked out an average of 4.5 news sources across various media to obtain an understanding, and those with a specific interest in politics checked even more (this study was funded by Google).
 The researchers note that filter bubbles sound like a real problem and that they primarily appear to apply to people other than yourself.
 Their conclusion is, nonetheless, that the problem is overblown, the evidence anecdotal, and it is impossible to see that search engines contribute to the creation of filter bubbles based on the empirical evidence produced by the study.